premnirmal/mediarouter-abs/README.md

 ## Changes to the original Mediarouter
 - Changed references from AppCompat to the ABS version
 - Added onMute listener
+- Changed resource that shows 'no cast available' icon to a blank (gray) drawable because when using ABS, the `onDeviceAvailable(..)` callback is not called.

 ## Dependencies
 - Android support-v4